Purpose

 • Alcohols > work against bacteria and some viruses and fungi, but not against spore-forming agents.
 Cause cell membrane breakdown.
 Leaves no residue, sensitive to protein-rich dirt, expensive.
 Limited use (laboratories, skin disinfectant).
 For example alcohol 70% (works better than 96%).
 Combination with other disinfectants possible, for example iodine and chlorhexidine.

 • Quaternary ammonium compounds, quats > work against bacteria (especially Gram-positive), yeasts and viruses.
 Work to a limited extent against fungi and not against bacteriophages and spore formers.
 Gram-negative bacteria can develop resistance.
 Change cell wall permeability.
 Operate in a wide pH range.
 Inactivation by proteins and soap scum.
-Use for manual cleaning and disinfection, and on materials prone to corrosion.
+Use for manual cleaning and disinfection, and on prone to corrosion.
 For example Baxillin, Sanosept and Cetavlon.

 • Phenols and derivatives > work against bacteria, yeasts and moulds, not against spores and viruses, they disrupt the enzyme action of the cells.
 Best effect in an acidic environment at a concentration > 1%.
 Operation strongly influenced by organic matter.
 Due to pungent odor, toxicity and poor biodegradability, it is no longer used much, sometimes even for disinfection of floors (lysol).
 Also used in soaps and lotions (hexachlorophene, chlorhexidine).